JensAyton/JATemplate/Readme.md

 In most cases, operators should be implemented in a category on `NSObject`, and coerce the receiver to whatever class is relevant for the operation.
 However, it may be reasonable to implement specialized class-specific operators as, say, a category on a model object class.

 ## Built-in operators
 The “built-in” operators are actually implemented in a separate file, JATemplateDefaultOperators.m.
 If you don’t like them, you can just exclude this file and write your own.
 Selecting a good set of operators is perhaps the most difficult design aspect of the library.
-Some that are currently missing: date formatting, hexadecimal numbers, column formatting (for command line tools and logging).
+Some that are currently missing are date formatting and hexadecimal numbers.

 ### Number operators
 These operators coerce the receiver to a number using `-jatemplateCoerceToNumber`.